Switching Independent Vector Analysis and Its Extension to Blind and Spatially Guided Convolutional Beamforming Algorithms: Formulation of /

 \subsection{Probabilistic model for {\swIVAconv}}

 Now, we introduce the probabilistic models to derive the ML objective.
 They are equivalent to those used for {\IVAconv}.
-We assume that a certain desired swCBF satisfies the following conditions: \begin{enumerate} \item The swCBF outputs, $y_{n,t,f}$ for $1\le n\le M$, $1\le t \le T$ and $1\le f \le F$, are mutually independent, satisfying
+We assume that a certain desired swCBF satisfies the following conditions: \begin{enumerate} \item {Each element $y_{n,t,f}$ of swCBF output $\vect{y}_{t,f}$} for $1\le n\le M$, $1\le t \le T$ and $1\le f \le F$, is mutually independent, satisfying